tpernatsch/foamForNuclearTPernatsch/Tutorials/2D_FFTF/README.md

 ## Calculation details

-The model is hydrid as the vessel consists of a 2-degree wedge while the loops consist of paralellopipes.
+The model is hybrid as the vessel consists of a 2-degree wedge while the loops consist of parallelepipeds.
 All the absolute volumes are scaled by a factor 360/2 of the total FFTF primary volume.

 From a calculation perspective, the steady state is run for 900 s of model time,